人権と労働に関する基本原則・権利の尊重と法令遵守

 *Abbreviation for Group・Gourmet×Communication

-Tokyu Mutual Aid Association is a mutual aid association jointly operated by the company and its employees, which carries out various welfare activities for the purpose of mutual assistance among members.
-107 business locations of Tokyu Group (approximately 49,200 members as of the end of March 2024) are members.
+Tokyu Mutual Aid Association is a mutual aid association jointly operated by the company and its employees, which provides various welfare services for the purpose of mutual assistance for members.
+84 Tokyu Group offices (total of approximately 23,500 members as of the end of April 2025) are members.
 The mutual aid association operates the following systems.

 A cafeteria plan is a system where employees can choose and use employee benefit plans within the scope of points that have been allocated to them in advance.
 Each plan, such as asset formation, self-development, and refreshment, has a set number of points required according to its content.

-The Ekiden relay race includes mixed teams of men and women and a half-mile segment, with more than 100 teams from each workplace participating.
+The relay race will feature mixed-gender teams and a half-mile section, with over 100 teams participating from each workplace.

-Since 2016, we have also been holding family events for employees and their families.
-These events provide an opportunity for employees' families to deepen their understanding of the company by actually witnessing our various initiatives and employees at work.
+Additionally, we have been holding family events for employees and their families since 2016.
+These events provide an opportunity for employees' families to deepen their understanding of the company by seeing our various initiatives and employees at work.

 Tokyu Corporation and Tokyu Railways are working with the Tokyu Labor Union on various initiatives to maintain and improve working conditions for employees, create a comfortable working environment, and promote the development of the company.